Pike's Peak gold rush: Overview

-The rush created a few mining camps such as Denver City and Boulder City that would develop into cities.
+The rush created a few gold rush towns such as Denver City and Boulder City that would develop into cities.
 Many smaller camps such as Auraria and Saint Charles City were absorbed by larger camps and towns.
 Scores of other mining camps have faded into ghost towns, but quite a few camps such as Central City, Black Hawk, Georgetown, and Idaho Springs survived.

 Discovery

 For many years, people had suspected the mountains in present-day Colorado contained numerous rich gold deposits.
 In 1835, French trapper Eustace Carriere lost his party and ended up wandering through the mountains for many weeks.
 During those weeks he found many gold specimens which he later took back to New Mexico for examination.
 Upon examination, they turned out to be "pure gold".
 But when he tried to lead an expedition back to the location of where he found the gold, they came up short because he could not quite remember the location.

-In 1849 and 1850, several parties of gold seekers bound for the California Gold Rush panned small amounts of gold from various streams in the South Platte River valley at the foot of the Rocky Mountains.
-The Rocky Mountain gold failed to impress or delay men with visions of unlimited wealth in California, and the discoveries were not reported for several years.
+On January 24, 1848, James W. Marshall found placer gold near Coloma, California, and unbeknownst nine days later, Mexico ceded California and the rest of northern Mexico to the United States with the Treaty of Guadalupe Hidalgo.
+The California Gold Rush ensued.
+In the spring of 1850, John Beck led a party of predominately Cherokee veterans of the Georgia Gold Rush to the California gold fields.
+The party followed the Trail of Tears west, and on June 22, 1850, they crossed the South Platte River (a few miles north of what is today Denver) and camped near the confluence of two streams.
+One of the prospectors, Lewis Ralston panned for gold near the mouth of the smaller stream (in what is now Gold Strike Park in Arvada, Colorado.)
+He found about ¼ troy ounce (8 g) of gold, then worth about five dollars (about $1,000 USD today.)
+While Ralston was elated, the rest of the party was unimpressed and continued on to California the next morning.
+Ralston continued panning for gold, but gave up after a few days and caught up with his party.